KiloQubit/probe_accuracy/README.md

     /home/pi/plotly-env/bin/python3 /home/pi/probe_accuracy/probe_accuracy.py

-It will save the output file to `/tmp/probe_accuracy.html` .
+It will save the output to `/tmp/probe_accuracy.html` .
 Copy that file over to your local machine and open it.
 It should contain a chart showing the Z height over time, as the bed and the hotend heat up.

 Customizing Time and Temperature